A Positional Coordinate for the Standard Genetic Code

 Mathematical Optimization in the Genetic Code Architecture

-Four axioms generate 12 forced architectural properties: self-referential coordinates, binary family structure, operator non-commutation, and compensation architecture.
-Zero biological input.
+What uniqueness forces.
+Four axioms generate 12 architectural properties: self-referential coordinates, binary family structure, operator non-commutation, identity and compensation architecture with zero biological input.

 The 64-State Coordinate Space Is Complete: Discrimination Proof and Positional Role Analysis